 The MPA mouse breast cancer model

-Medroxyprogesterone (MPA) is still being prescribed, raking in 600 million for Pfizer in 2016.
-MPA, is short-hand for medroxy-progesterone.
-This is the progestin used in the Women’s Health Initiative Study, and used by 95 million women, until 2002 when MPA was shown carcinogenic.
+Medroxyprogesterone (MPA) is still being prescribed, raking in huge profits for Pfizer.
+MPA ( medroxy-progesterone) is the progestin used in the Women’s Health Initiative Study, and used by 95 million women, until 2002 when MPA was shown carcinogenic.
 It is now used in the laboratory to induce breast cancer in mice.
 This is called the “MPA mouse Breast Cancer Model“.(28) Would you take a synthetic hormone used as a carcinogen to induce breast cancer in mice?
 I wouldn’t recommend it.
 (28)